Infectious diseases & the 21st century

 - Many of us will lose loved ones due to covid.
 Some will die alone without us at their bedsides.
 You might not be able to attend the funeral.
 Make a point of keeping contact with family members during this time.
 If we carry one another during difficult times, we can make it through.

-- Do something special at your home to remember the person who passed away (a private ceremony, a tree planting, a meal where everyone share what they remember about this person).
+- Do something unique at your home to remember the person who passed away (a private ceremony, a tree planting, a meal where everyone shares what they remember about this person).

 - Do an online course or start a new hobby.

 - Read books and have book discussions with other family members.